xtreme-sameer-vohra/kubernetes-the-hard-way/README.md

 Note also that in developing this lab, it has been tested *many many* times!
 Once you have the VMs up and you start to build the cluster, if at any point something isn't working it is 99.9999% likely to be because you missed something, not a bug in the lab!

-Always run the `cert_verify` script at the places it suggests, and always ensure you are on the correct node when you do stuff.
-If `cert_verify` shows anything in red, then you have made an error in a previous step.
+Always run the `cert_verify.sh` script at the places it suggests, and always ensure you are on the correct node when you do stuff.
+If `cert_verify.sh` shows anything in red, then you have made an error in a previous step.
 For the master node checks, run the check on `master-1` and on `master-2`

 ## Target Audience